 How many people does one Cornish hen serve?

 It depends on what you’re serving with your Cornish hen.
 If you’re serving it with a small side dish such as Green Beans with Almonds, then it’s best to make one hen per person.

 However, with a large feast like Thanksgiving where you’ll be serving a lot of food, one hen will easily feed two people.
 Maybe even three people if you’re feeding someone with a small appetite such as a child.

-If you’re like me who makes two hens, simply double the recipe and use a 13×9 pan to bake both hens at once.
+If you’re like me who makes two game hens, simply double the recipe and use a 13×9 pan to bake both hens at once.

 How do you make homemade Thanksgiving stuffing?

 Instead of using boxed stuffing this year, opt for making homemade classic stuffing!
 All you need to do is cut up bread, onion, and celery then toss with melted butter.
 Seriously it’s that easy.

 This classic stuffing recipe is actually my mom’s recipe, including the celery.
 I’m not a fan of celery, but this is the one time I make an exception.

 After stuffing the Cornish hen, you can lay the extra in the bottom of the roasting pan.
 It’ll soak up the juices from the meat plus get crispy on the edges from the oven.
 Personally I love the crispy edges better than what’s inside the bird.